MicrosoftDocs/azure-docs/articles/chaos-studio/chaos-studio-tutorial-dynamic-target-portal.md

 ## Next steps

 > [!TIP]
 > If your virtual machine scale set uses an autoscale policy, the policy provisions new VMs after this experiment shuts down existing VMs.
 To prevent this action, add a parallel branch in your experiment that includes the **Disable Autoscale** fault against the virtual machine scale set `microsoft.insights/autoscaleSettings` resource.
-Remember to onboard the `autoscaleSettings` resource as a target and assign the role.
+Remember to add the `autoscaleSettings` resource as a target and assign the role.

-Now that you've run a dynamically targeted Virtual Machine Scale Sets Shutdown experiment, you're ready to:
+Now that you've run a dynamically targeted virtual machine scale set shutdown experiment, you're ready to:
 - [Create an experiment that uses agent-based faults](chaos-studio-tutorial-agent-based-portal.md)
 - [Manage your experiment](chaos-studio-run-experiment.md)